garyganyang/about-me/README.md

 **About me**

 - 💼 Fullstack Developer, 15+ years expirence in Coding(Frontend & Backend), AutoTesting, QA, Devops and Agile Developemnt.
-- ❤️ Trying to be a remote web3 developer in Blckchain
+- ❤️ Trying to be a remote web3 developer in Blockchain
 - 🌱 Stay Hungry, Stay Foolish.